 - Trying to force sugar to dissolve in cold water?

 - Staying home because your face was too red and swollen to be seen in public?

-Pick it all up
+Pick it all up in a what?

 All these items come to mind without much thought.
 But dozens of other expenses arise each season, things you don’t bother to add to the expense column.
 One of these optional extras is the pickup truck.

-Now and then you casually insert the idea into conversation, careful not to connect the truck to your bee habit.
+Now and then you casually insert the idea into a conversation, careful not to connect the truck to your bee habit.
 You say, “Honey, wouldn’t it be nice to have a pickup?
 Grocery shopping would be so much easier for you.
 And camping would be a breeze, no more wedging all that gear into the backseat.
 And think of the money we’d save not paying Home Depot for delivery.”
 Gently, surreptitiously, you plant the idea, water it, and fertilize it until you get the go-ahead from your spouse.

 The golden egg